Permits and Regulations on Composting Toilets

 This is a bit of a gray area.
 If you are building a new home, the building inspector may insist on an “approved” composting toilet system.
 What exactly this means can vary from place to place.
 In some areas, composting toilets are welcome if properly installed and used.
 In other areas, authorities don’t seem to be thrilled with the idea.
 In my region, the inspector has told me “I understand what you are doing, and I like it.
 But there is nothing in the code book about it, so don’t ask and I won’t say no”.

-If you need a permit, it’s best to talk to your local government.
+If you need a permit for your composting toilet, it’s best to talk to your local government.
 You might have to speak with a department manager, engineer, or someone in charge, as a special permit may be required.
 The building inspector is more likely to be helpful than the person behind the counter.
 If you have forward thinking people at your local government offices, you should be able to show them your waste management plan.
 If it is a sound plan, you may well get approval.

 In urban areas especially, where new houses are concerned, authorities may require the basic infrastructure for a flush toilet to be built into the house ( drain pipe, vent stack and water supply).
 This is so future owners of the home will not be locked in to using a composting toilet.